polfliet/instruqt/consolidating-your-data-with-new-relics-telemetry-data-platform/assets/apps/docs/src/06-collect-custom-business-metrics-with-flex/explanation.md

 </details>

 ## Bonus: Verify the Approximate Value Using Logs
 New Relic can accept structured log messages with any arbitrary key/value pairs, in addition to the fulltext `message` field.
-These log messages can then be queried an analyzed alongside all of the other data you've collected and sent to the platform.
+These log messages can then be queried and analyzed alongside all of the other data you've collected and sent to the platform.
 All log messages are collected under an event named `Log`.

 Let's inspect the log messages from our ecommerce api application by selecting all fields from the Log event.